ARMmbed/iot-deep-dive-lorawan/README.md

 Now let's build a simple application which reads the sensor data and prints it to the serial console.

 1. Go to [https://os.mbed.com](https://os.mbed.com) and sign up (or sign in).
-1. Go to the [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/) platform page and click *Add to your Mbed compiler*.
+1. Go to the [ST Nucleo L476RG](https://os.mbed.com/platforms/ST-Nucleo-L476RG/add/) platform page.
+Normally you would need to click *Add to your Mbed compiler*, as below.
+This link will auto add it for you though!

     ![Add to your Mbed compiler](media/mbed1.png)

 1. Import the example program into the Arm Mbed Compiler by clicking [this link](https://os.mbed.com/compiler/#import:https://github.com/armmbed/iot-deep-dive-lorawan).
 1. Click *Import*.
-1. In the top right corner make sure you selected 'L-TEK FF1705'.
+1. In the top right corner make sure you selected your target as 'Nucleo L476RG'.

     ![Select the correct platform](media/mbed3.png)